About Australian sea lions

-These fascinating creatures are one of the rarest species in the world.
-The entire population is estimated at around 14,700.
+These fascinating creatures are one of the rarest species in the world and their entire population is estimated to be less than 12,000.
 Of these, 85 percent live in South Australia and the other 15 percent in Western Australia.

-Seal Bay supports the third largest colony of Australian sea lions with a population of around 1,000.
+Seal Bay is home to the third largest colony of Australian sea lions with an estimated population of 800.
 This is about five percent of the world's total.
 The Australian sea lion was nearly hunted to extinction in the 19th century.
 We can count ourselves lucky that places like Seal Bay exist today.